Punta Arenas and the end of the world in Chile

 The magical volcano field Pali Aike

 Our travel is a list of hits and misses and the not-very popular National park Pali Aike was definitely a “hit”.

 It is close to Punta Delgada in Chile, just next to the Argentinian border.
 The name in the Tehuelche language means “desolated place of bad spirits”.
 It is a charmed place of extinct volcano craters, guanacos (of course)

 beautiful flowers.
 I am so happy I was able to find this beauty – Zapato de la Virgen.
 It is a native flower of Patagonia.

-For our great delight, we found endless source of puffballs mushrooms.
-So, the dinner was arranged.
+To our great delight, we found an endless source of puffballs mushrooms.
+So, dinner was arranged.